reeshub/pc-sprint/PC-SPRINT v2/README.md

 ## Bill Of Materials (BOM) / Component Values

 The bill of materials is mostly the same as the original PC-SPRINT.
 Additional resistors and diodes are the same values as the originals.
-The only "new" component is an NPN transistor.
+The only new component is an NPN transistor.
 I'm using a C2120 but just about any small signal NPN transistor should be fine as it's used as a NOT gate and therefore driven to saturation (unbiased).

 |Component|Type|Value|
 |---|---|---|